GianfrancoBazzani/SubsCrypt/README.md

 ### Auto-executable Payments with fee-incentivized triggers
 In order to incentivize the execution of the payments semi-automatically, a fee auction is implemented to incentivize anyone to pay for the gas of payment triggering transactions, obtaining a fee percentage in exchange.

-### Multi-Currency Payments via Atomic 1 Inch Unoswap
+### Multi-Currency Payments via Atomic 1 Inch Unoswap Swaps
-We leverage atomic 1 Inch Unoswap swaps so users can pay in their preferred currency.
-The swap executes securely in a single transaction, converting the funds seamlessly.
+We leverage  1 Inch Unoswap swaps so users can pay in their preferred currency and the services providers got payed with their specified currency.
+The swap executes atomically in a same pulling transaction, converting the funds.

 ## App Flow